Talanor, the Bright Tower

 Soon the wizards began to organize themselves by different schools of magic, based on the effect that the Ether produced.
 They spread out across the world with the heads of each school naming themselves Hazards and gathering their apprentices.
 Even as magic talents began to surface in mortals less schooled in the art of magic as a sorcerer, an alchemist, an arcanist, a magus, a summoner, or perhaps a witch, the schools of magic became known and accepted.
 They are:

 Each “school” of magic has a different system to admit and rank all the wizards dedicated to that school.
 Bærwynnd’s designation as the first hazard of divination is due to the fact that he is the first one to hold that title.
-As Sivantanpisil is the 8th Hazard of Necromany, he was the eighth person in history to hold that title.
+As Sivantanpisil is the 12th Hazard of Necromany, he was the twelfth person in history to hold that title.
 Every “school” has its own process to admit members into its ranks.
 It is not necessary for a wizard to join his “school”.
 But there are benefits and burdens if he or she so chooses.
 Several times throughout history all the hazards have met to take counsel with each other.
 This is referred to as a Gathering.

 The seat of Abjuration has been set in Greyton since it’s founding in 1678 E.C.
 Currently, Kaynor of House Alithiangard is the 23rd Hazard of Greyton.
 HIs apprentice, Grînegôr Darkscale, is the Pro-Hazard.